 Within the framework of the application of these rules, BIPT takes as much as possible account of the BEREC Guidelines on the implementation by national regulators of European net neutrality rules.

-BIPT has not drafted additional national guidelines.
+BIPT has drafted additional national guidelines for the provision of “unlimited” Internet.

 The obligations arising from the Act of 13 June 2005 on electronic communications concerning contractual information, transparency and quality of service remain applicable after the coming into force of the European regulation, in particular parts of Articles 108, 111 and 113 of the ECA.
 For more details, see point 5 of the BIPT communication of 21 April 2016.